 Sano smiled faintly.
 Saitou had been really nice all along, hadn’t he?
 Nice and supportive and a lot more of a friend than Sano had ever expected to find him.
-It would have been appropriate to thank him for that at this point, but an unspeakable ocean of things Sano needed to say was already threatening to drown him.
-So he just gave the older man a wave that probably didn’t really convey much as he turned toward the door again.
+It would have been appropriate to thank him for that at this point, but an unspeakable ocean of things Sano needed to say already threatened to drown him.
+So he just gave the older man a wave that probably didn’t convey much as he turned toward the door again.

 And then Saitou said his name for a third time.
 The sound of those syllables in that voice was so unusual and so compelling that Sano turned back immediately.
 He noticed now, as he looked closer, that Saitou’s appearance differed somewhat from that of last week: he was worn out, Sano thought, and perhaps a little thinner… haggard, almost.
 He’d clearly been up all night as Sano had.
 He must be working on a difficult case.